 To learn more about the City Archives, visit the City Archives web page, see their useful “Basic Holdings Summary”, their Policies and Procedures, and their hours.
 They have begun to compile Research Aids which can be viewed on their Research page.
 The web pages also contain an interesting history of the city and a history of city hall, information on the various mayors, and some pictures of Providence.

-Nathan Lavigne was friendly and helpful.
-He will be happy to answer any questions you may have; he can be reached at 401-421-7740, ext 314 or nlavigne AT providenceri.com.
-Nathan also invites you to like their Facebook page Providence City Archives and view their images on FLICKR.
+The staff were friendly and helpful.
+They can be reached through this form: http://www.providenceri.com/archives/contact.
+They also invite you to like their Facebook page Providence City Archives and view their images on FLICKR.

 I’m sure I will be visiting again soon to investigate some items I noticed in the Basic Holdings Summary.